-Milk let down is a normal process, but sometimes it can cause a few breastfeeding problems when it becomes too forceful or too slow.
+Milk let down is a normal process, but sometimes it can cause a few breastfeeding problems, when it becomes too forceful or too slow.

-What you need to remember is that your body is still getting accustomed to the needs of baby and things should start improving within a few weeks, then baby should also start drinking more aggressively, which will help normalize milk flow.
+What you need to remember is that your body is still getting accustomed to the needs of your baby and things should start improving within a few weeks; then your baby should also start drinking more aggressively, which will help normalize milk flow.

-Here on top is a picture illustration of let down reflex and what actually happens.
+On top is a picture illustration of let down reflex and what actually happens.

 Overactive Letdown Breastfeeding